We’re seeking an awesome, U.S.-based WordPress developer to join our distributed ten-person team.

 - Remembering to un-mute yourself before talking on conference calls

-- Being passionate about progressive causes
+- A passion for progressive causes

 To apply, send an email to [email protected] with the following:

 - A brief cover letter explaining why you’re excited about this opportunity